zoltan-nz/project_789/README.md

 # A wordpress template with Wordless

-Wordpress template from haml, sass, coffeescript, just like in Rails. :)
+Wordpress template from haml, sass, coffeescript...

+Unfortunately, it is not so usefull solution...